Mirtha Vásquez: Career

 Vásquez has been a lecturer at her alma mater, the National University of Cajamarca.
 She has also served as an attorney and executive secretary for Grufides, a human rights and environment protection think-tank based in Cajamarca.
 She also defended the Association for Human Rights (APRODEH), and served as a member of the Board of Directors of the National Coordinator of Human Rights.
 She was also a columnist for Noticias SER.

 Elected to the Peruvian Congress in the 2020 parliamentary election, Vásquez represented the Cajamarca constituency and the Broad Front coalition as an independent.
 Following Manuel Merino's resignation as President of Peru on 15 November 2020, she was elected First Vice President of Congress, as part of the congressional list led by Francisco Sagasti.
 As Sagasti took over the presidency via constitutional succession as President of Congress, Vásquez served ad interim in the position.

 On 6 October 2021, Vásquez was appointed as the prime minister of Peru by president Pedro Castillo.
 She is the sixth woman to hold the office.
 She resigned on 31 January 2022, precipitating a cabinet reshuffle by Castillo.

+Following her tenure in the Castillo government, she participated in political commentary, with the Washington Post describing her as "one of the few seen as being genuinely committed to democracy and the rule of law" in Peru.